solvebio/solvebio-python/README.md

 `Depository` has been replaced by the `Vault` class.

-`DepositoryVersion` was an inflexible class whose functionality is now provided by the `Object` class.
-Objects are files, folders, or SolveBio Datasets that exist inside a vault.
+`DepositoryVersion` was functionality is now provided by the `Object` class.
+Objects are files, folders, or SolveBio
+Datasets that exist inside a vault.
 As part of your account's migration onto Version 2 of SolveBio, we have automatically moved datasets located in Depository "X" and DepositoryVersion "Y" to a Vault named "X" and a folder named "Y".
-If the dataset being migrated had the `genome_build` property set, the dataset was renamed to $original_name-$genome_build".
+If the dataset being migrated had the `genome_build` property set, the dataset was renamed to `$original_name-$genome_build`.
 Otherwise, the name remained unchanged.

 5. Renaming of "objects" to "solve_objects"